-For those employees and students who wish to carry out their breastfeeding goals after returning to work or study, Stanford seeks to provide an accommodating and supportive environment.
+For those employees and students who wish to carry out their breast/chestfeeding goals after returning to work or study, Stanford seeks to provide an accommodating and supportive environment.
 Stanford's lactation program offers resources and support to help make your transition back to work easier (see Administrative Guide Memo 2.2.5: Requesting a Lactation Accommodation and Graduate Academic Policies & Procedures 5.9.1: Pregnancy, Childbirth, Adoption and Lactation: Policy).

 Here are a few tips to support your lactation journey upon your return to work or study.

 - Plan your return day.
 Consider returning to work toward the end of the week (on Wednesday or Thursday).
 This will allow for fewer days away from your baby during your first week back and a more gradual transition for both you and your baby.

 - Think about your lactation needs and make arrangements.
-You can express breastmilk wherever you feel comfortable.
-To prepare for your return, you should identify a space (not a bathroom) that may be used to express breastmilk.
+You can express milk wherever you feel comfortable.
+To prepare for your return, you should identify a space (not a bathroom) that may be used to express milk.

 - Campus Lactation Spaces: Stanford University, Stanford Hospital and Lucille Packard Children’s Hospital have identified a total of 30+ rooms—for the most part, these are multi-purpose spaces—that may be available for lactation purposes.
 Become familiar with the campus spaces that may be used for lactation.